maheshmistry/MSRRefactoringGraphThreatToValidatity/README.md

 ### Requirements

-We made necesary changes in baseline(Assignment 2), as well as the requirements wer changed to it but for assignment 3 we didnt changed any requirements other than modified assignment 2.
+We made necesary changes in baseline(Assignment 2), as well as the requirements we changed to it but for assignment 3 we didnt changed any requirements other than modified assignment 2.

+Please, Follow requirements from Baseline section.

 ### Process
 We changed code to use general languages to process but we kept process almost as same as Baseline.